 Minnesota Winter Hazard Awareness Week Underway, Good Reminders To Be Prepared

+This week started Winter Awareness Week, Nov 1014, funny we get our first big snowfall this week.
 How do you get ready for winter?
 Do you have a checklist of things you need to do?
 The following information was provided by the Minnesota Department of Public Safety – Division of Homeland Security and Emergency Management.
 The website that is mentioned provides fact sheets, video, websites etc related to each of the daily topics.

 Little things do matter.